HibikiFu/portfolio_pizza_sales/README.md

 # My Data Process
 1. Data cleaning: I used power query to cleaning data and transforming the data to ensure the dataset's quality and suitability for analysis.
 This included replacing the abbreviations, extract the days from order_date.
 2. SQL queries: I used SQL Server Management Studio 19 to show all relevant information from the dataset.
-Here is full analysis
+Here is full [analysis](https://github.com/HibikiFu/portfolio_pizza_sales/blob/main/SQLQuery2.sql)
 3. Visualization: I utilized Power BI to create a report to visualize all relevant information from the dataset clearly.
-Please click here to see and download the full Power BI dashboard.
+Please click [here](https://github.com/HibikiFu/portfolio_pizza_sales/blob/main/pizza_dashboard.pbix) to download the full Power BI dashboard.

 # Insights
 After conducting the analysis, i have gathered several valuable insights from the pizza sales data.
 Here are the results that i discovered: